robinreversi/robinreversi.github.io/_posts/2019-07-28-Do you believe in magic? - Part 1.md

 I loved the drama, how simple events turned into mind-blowingly complicated interpersonal affairs that could have been resolved with the tiniest bit of maturity, and it was fun to laugh at the stupidity, secretly envying the intensity.

-I loved the ingenuity of the storylines, how weekly updates could still unfold into something grand and masterful, the ah-ha moments when subtle actions fifty chapters ago became important, an incredible display of presence of mind or maybe just bullshit.
+I loved the ingenuity of the storylines, how weekly updates could still unfold into something grand and masterful, the ah-ha moments when subtle actions fifty chapters ago became important, an incredible display of presence of mind or maybe just total bullshit.

 But more than anything, I loved the naivety.
 I loved the simplicity.
 I loved the sincerity.